So I thought I'd share what I think I know about how Facebook decides what to show you.

 Does this help you understand Facebook's decision-making?

 If you are interested in learning more, this subject is called the Facebook EdgeRank algorithm.
-Many businesses and social media people obscess over trying to understand and manipulate this algorithm and there is a lot written on it.
+Many businesses and social media people are obsessive about trying to understand and manipulate this algorithm and there is a lot written on it.

-Other interesting algorithms to think about to help understand the daily experience:
+Other interesting algorithms to think about to help understand your daily media experience:

 - How does Google decide what to answer your query with?